You want to reverse the polarity

 - Leeron from Tengen Toppa Gurren Lagann anyone?
 Theoretically, every device after the timeskip could be his invention, or a descendant of something invented.
 Yes, one man started his whole planet's industrial revolution.

-- Presea and in the anime, her Backup Twin Sierra from Magic Knight Rayearth.
+- Presea and in the anime, her Backup Twin Sierra from Magic Knight Rayearth can create and repair any type of weapon.

 - Wapourif from Simoun.